fagbokforlaget/nestjs-mongoose-paginate/README.md

 # nestjs-mongoose-paginate

-A pagination, filtering and sorting lib for nestjs using mongoose orm
+A pagination, filtering and sorting lib for nestjs v8(for v7 please use < v1.1) using mongoose orm

 # Usage